 Exclusive Marketing Features

 Another perk of enrolling in KDP Select is the exclusive marketing features.
-You can boost discoverability by offering your book for free for a limited time.
-You can also use the Kindle Countdown feature for discounted price promotions.
+You can boost discoverability by allowing potential customers to read for free, for a limited time.
+You can also use the Kindle Countdown Deals feature for discounted price promotions.
+While certain marketing features are only available in KDP Select, PublishDrive gives you plenty of options.

 If you are offering a free sample of the book anywhere, (such as a lead magnet for building your ARC team), the sample can be up to 10% of the book’s content.
 So be sure to either take down free samples before enrolling in KDP Select, or make sure the sample is no more than 10% of the book.